Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Experiment Setup

 \subsection{Experiment Conditions}

 To investigate our research questions, we designed a user study experiment with four main conditions through two factors: hand dominance ($2_{D} = $ DH, NDH) and hand-wrist congruence ($2_{C} = $ H-WC, H-WNC).
-These four experiment conditions can be summarized as:
+In this paper, the term “congruence (C)" refers to the feedback being rendered on the wrist of the active interactive hand, while “non-congruence (NC)" refers to the feedback being rendered on the stationary wrist while the other hand interacts.
+These four experiment conditions can be summarized as in Fig. \ref{fig:conditions}:

-\begin{itemize} \item \textbf{Dominant Hand-Wrist Congruence (DH-WC):} Participants interact with the virtual environment using their DH as CoWrHap renders haptic information on their dominant wrist. \item \textbf{Dominant Hand-Wrist Non-Congruence (DH-NWC):} Participants interact with the virtual environment using their DH as CoWrHap renders haptic information on their non-dominant wrist. \item \textbf{Non-dominant Hand-Wrist Congruence (NDH-WC):} Participants interact with the virtual environment using their NDH as CoWrHap renders haptic information on their dominant wrist. \item \textbf{Non-dominant Hand-Wrist Non-Congruence (NDH-NWC):} Participants interact with the virtual environment using their NDH as CoWrHap renders haptic information on their non-dominant wrist. \end{itemize}
+\begin{itemize} \item \textbf{Dominant Hand-Wrist Congruence (DH-WC):} Participants interact with objects using their DH as haptic cues are rendered on their dominant wrist. \item \textbf{Dominant Hand-Wrist Non-Congruence (DH-WNC):} They interact with objects using their DH as haptic cues are rendered on their non-dominant wrist. \item \textbf{Non-Dominant Hand-Wrist Congruence (NDH-WC):} They interact with objects using their NDH as haptic cues are rendered on their dominant wrist. \item \textbf{Non-Dominant Hand-Wrist Non-Congruence (NDH-WNC):} They interact with objects using their NDH as haptic cues are rendered on their non-dominant wrist. \end{itemize}